Code-the-Dream-School/rails-bootstrap-lesson/README.md

 4. Add an image to your configuration, and make it the background image for your banner.
 5. Add a font to your configuration, and make it the font for your banner.
 6. Add a navigation bar below the banner, with pulldowns for Customers and Orders.
 The Customer pulldown should have the choices Customer List and New Customer.
 Similarly, the Orders pulldown should have the choices Order List and New Orders.
 7. Add Bootstrap classes to the links and buttons within the Customers index view, so that all appear as buttons.
 Optionally, change all the other links and buttons within the application to have the same style.
+Also, style the tables using a Bootstrap class.
 8. Change the Orders index view.
 Each Order should appear as a card within a grid.
 The grid should be responsive, in that if the browser window is made too narrow, the cards should stack.
 Each card should have as a title the product name and content that includes the customer name, the product count, and edit and delete buttons.
 Each card should have a border, and there should be margins to each side and above the card, and of course the edit and delete buttons should work.
 9. Add Bootstrap alert divs to the layout.
 If these are shown, they should appear below the banner and above the navigation bar.
 There should be a danger one for a flash alert (if it is present) and a success one for a flash notice (if it is present.)
 10. Review the instructions on how to change the “are you sure” message for delete operations into a Bootstrap modal window.
 Optionally, complete those instructions.